 Manipulating SL states via inhale and exhale.
 At the core of these verifiers is the SL state they track throughout the verification, typically containing a heap (a mapping from heap locations to values) and SL resources (such as fractional permissions to heap locations).
-This SL state is manipulated with two verification primitives: inhale A (also called assume\ and produce) and exhale A (also called assert\ and consume), where A is a separation logic assertion. inhale A assumes the logical constraints in A (e.g., constraints on integer values), and adds the resources (e.g., ownership of heap locations) specified by A to the current state.
+This SL state is manipulated with two verification primitives: inhale A (also called assume and produce) and exhale A (also called assert and consume), where A is a separation logic assertion. inhale A assumes the logical constraints in A (e.g., constraints on integer values), and adds the resources (e.g., ownership of heap locations) specified by A to the current state.
 Dually, exhale A asserts that the logical constraints in A hold, and removes the resources specified by A from the current state.
 These two primitives can encode the verification conditions for a wide variety of program constructs.
 For instance, a procedure call is encoded as exhaling the call's precondition (to check its logical constraints and transfer ownership of resources from caller to callee), followed by inhaling the postcondition (to assume logical constraints and gain resources back from the call).

 Diversity of logics and their semantics.
 While SL-based IVLs all employ some version of these two inhale and exhale primitives, their actual logics are surprisingly diverse in both core connectives and their semantics.
-GIL and VeriFast support different separation logics, while Viper uses implicit dynamic frames (IDF), a variation of separation logic that allows for heap-dependent expressions in assertions (e.g., separation logic's points-to predicate $e.f \mapsto v$ is expressed as $\mathbf{acc}(e.f) e.f = v$ in IDF, in which the ownership of the heap location and a logical constraint on its value are expressed as two separate conjuncts).
+GIL and VeriFast support different separation logics, while Viper uses implicit dynamic frames (IDF), a variation of separation logic that allows for heap-dependent expressions in assertions (e.g., separation logic's points-to predicate $e.f \mapsto v$ is expressed as acc(e.f) e.f = v in IDF, in which the ownership of the heap location and a logical constraint on its value are expressed as two separate conjuncts)2.

-IVLs also support different SL connectives: Viper supports iterated separating conjunctions [Müller et al. 2016a], Viper and Gillian support magic wands [Dardinier et al. 2022b; Schwerhoff and Summers 2015], Viper and VeriFast support fractional recursively-defined predicates [Boyland 2003; Dardinier et al. 2022a], and VeriFast supports arbitrary existential quantification.
+IVLs also support different SL connectives: Viper supports iterated separating conjunctions [37], Viper and Gillian support magic wands [16, 50], Viper and VeriFast support fractional recursively-defined predicates [8, 14], and VeriFast supports arbitrary existential quantification.

-A standard approach for generic reasoning over large classes of separation logics is to build reasoning principles based on a separation algebra (built over a partial commutative monoid) [Calcagno et al. 2007; Dockins et al. 2009].
-We extend this classic concept to a novel notion of IDF algebra, which can model separation logics and IDF alike.
+A standard approach for generic reasoning over large classes of separation logics is to build reasoning principles based on a separation algebra (built over a partial commutative monoid) [9, 19].
+We extend this classic concept to a novel notion of IDF algebra, which can model separation logics and IDF alke.
 In particular, IDF algebras allow asserting knowledge about the value of heap locations e.f without asserting ownership of the heap location itself.

 Core Language.
-The syntax of CoreIVL is shown in Fig. 2.
-To capture the diversity of assertions supported in existing SL-based IVLs, assertions A in our core language are semantic, i.e., assertions are sets of states (as opposed to fixing a syntax, and having the semantics for this syntax determine the set of states in which a syntactic assertion is true); states themselves are taken from any chosen IDF algebra.
-Similarly, expressions e are semantically represented as partial functions from states to values.
-Moreover, although we assume some core statements in our language, we allow these to be arbitrarily extended via a parameter for custom statements C', for instance, to add field assignments.
-The statements of our core language contain the key verification primitives inhale and exhale described above, as well as havoc, which non-deterministically assigns a value to a
+The syntax of CoreIVL is shown in Fig. 1.
+To capture the diversity of assertions supported in existing SL-based IVLs, assertions A in our core language are semantic, i.e., assertions are sets of states (as opposed to fixing a syntax, and having the semantics for this syntax determine

-&lt;sup>2This difference also affects the semantic models; separation logic is typically formalized using partial heaps, whereas IDF typically uses a total heaps model [Parkinson and Summers 2012].
+$^{^{2}}$ This difference also affects the semantic models; separation logic is typically formalized using partial heaps, whereas IDF typically uses a total heaps model [41].

 '''

 method main(p: Cell)

 method main_ivl(p: Ref) {

 // requires acc(p.v, )

 inhale acc(p.v, )

+ł

 method l(p,q:Ref){

-q := alloc(0)
+q := new Cell

 havoc q

-inhale P_1
+inhale P1

-inhale acc(q.v) q.v = 0
+inhale acc(q.v)

 q.v := p.v

-exhale Q_1
+exhale Q1

 // \{P_1\}

 \{P_r\}

 exhale P_1 P_r

 }

-q.v := p.v \mid \mid tmp := p.v
+q.v := p.v || tmp := p.v

 havoc tmp

 // \{Q_l\}

 inhale Q_l Q_r

 \{Q_r\}

 method r(p,q:Ref){

-inhale P_r
+inhale Pr

 tmp := tmp + q.v

 tmp := tmp + q.v

 tmp := p.v

 exhale Q_r

 free(q)

 exhale acc(q.v)

 }

 assert tmp = p.v + p.v

 exhale tmp = p.v + p.v

 }

 }

 '''